CanberraUAV/admin/in-progres/OBCHints.rst

  * Check that the camera can easily see a person (want a minimum of 20cm/pixel) from the UAV.
  * The camera's field of view and the UAV's altitude will determine how large an area can be captured per frame.
- * Vibration from the UAV's powerplant (see Airframe section) can lead to blurred images.
+ * Vibration from the UAV's power plant (see Airframe section) can lead to blurred images.
 A camera with a global shutter will vastly reduce this problem.
  * If doing automatic image detection on the UAV, prepare to spend plenty of time fine-tuning the algorithm.
  * Collect sets from test flights over a variety of terrain types (and colours).
-Build and use a joe dummy.
+Build and use a Joe dummy.
  * If doing manual image detection, ensure the radio link has enough bandwidth to dump the images to the ground station in a timely manner.
  * A full description of the imaging software that CanberraUAV used can be found at http://diydrones.com/profiles/blogs/demonstration-of-canberrauav-image-search-algorithm